wntrblm/nox/docs/config.rst

 Minimum required nox version
 ----------------------------

-Minimum required Nox version can be specified in your ``noxfile.py`` by simply defining a ``needs_nox`` global variable.
+Minimum required Nox version can be specified in your ``noxfile.py`` file by simply defining a ``needs_nox`` global variable.
 For example:

 .. code-block:: python